derek63/esb-message-admin-docs/sync-keys/README.md

 # Sync Keys

 ## Overview
-ESB Message Admin (EMA) provides capabilities for administrators to configure sync keys that are used in the persist and search sequences, and aid users in locating messages that match specific criteria.
+ESB Message Admin (EMA) provides capabilities for administrators to configure sync keys that are used in the resync sequences, and aid users in specifying fields and values for resync opetations.

 ## Sync Keys Example